LorenCoburn/Readme/README.md

 Find me on discord **@LorenCoburn**

 # Words to live by
-Be the best version of yourself, do more than you think you can , and achieve more than you could ever imagine.
+Be the best version of _yourself_, do _more than you think you can_ , and achieve _more than you could ever imagine_.